bitrate16/yatplt/README.md

 !}1}
 ```

-Second approach is to use `reuse_scope` option that allows sharing variables between blocks:
+Second approach is to use `wrap_scope` option that allows sharing variables between blocks:
 ```python
 {1{!
 	def myfun(x):